 Stepping away from traditional reviews (due to the fact that I haven’t felt strongly enough about a release in the past week to warrant writing about it), I’ve decided to do something a little bit different.
 Taking a tour of our ninth state of the Union, I’m going to share some NH metal bands that need recognition.
-In this series, which there will be multiple instances of, we will dive into mostly underground metal music that has recently released from groups within our state!
+In this series, we will dive into mostly underground metal music that has been recently released from groups within our state!
 This week, we will begin with music released (and releasing) in 2021, but we will eventually jump back to cover a lot of music that came out last year as well.
 But for now, let’s jump in with some new music!

 Aetheric Existence – H O R R I F I C A (Symphonic Blackened Death Metal)